 During their Requisite Program year, students immerse themselves in the concentrated studio environment necessary for the acquisition of essential art skills.
 Students will benefit from the Lyme Academy’s proven strength in teaching the classic principles of drawing, painting, and sculpture based on observation.
 The Academy will also become a vital and vibrant resource for students as they build a strong portfolio and develop the confidence necessary to move forward in today’s art world.

 Our intensive program consists of five main courses of study, including Drawing, Sculpture, Painting, Synthesis Composition, and Printmaking, as well as access to lectures, demonstrations, and critiques from Master Artists.
 The full-time curriculum classes are conducted 5 days per week, approximately 6 hours per day, for each 11-week trimester during the academic year.
-There are part-time options available as well (click HERE for more information).
+There are part-time options available as well (click HERE for more information), students may enroll in the full year or by trimester.
 Class sizes for each course of study are small, allowing for individualized instruction and attention.
 Each full-time student is provided with a double-occupancy, semi-private studio space for practice and creation.
 Visits from art college admissions teams and professional artists and mentors allow each student to explore educational and career transitions and future options even while they participate in the Academy’s programs.